vitejs/vite/README.md

 The exception is the `public` directory - assets placed in this directory will be copied to the dist directory as-is.
 It can be used to provide assets that are never referenced in your code - e.g. `robots.txt`.

-All path references, including absolute paths and those starting with `/public`, should be based on your working directory structure.
-If you are deploying your project under a nested public path, simply specify `--base=/your/public/path/` and all asset paths will be rewritten accordingly. **You never need to think about the public path during development.**
+All **static** path references, including absolute paths and those starting with `/public`, should be based on your working directory structure.
+If you are deploying your project under a nested public path, simply specify `--base=/your/public/path/` and all asset paths will be rewritten accordingly.

+For dynamic path references, there are two options:

+- You can get the resolved public path of a static asset file by importing it from JavaScript. e.g. `import path from './foo.png'` will give you its resolved public path as a string.

+- If you need to concatenate paths on the fly, you can use the globally injected `__BASE__` variable with will be the public base path.

 ### PostCSS